saurabh-uchil/CafeWebsite3/readme.md

 createuser --createdb -U postgres --login -P 'your_new_user'

-Read all the users from the db
+Read all the users from the db (done)
-Read all the schedules from the db
+Read all the schedules from the db (done)
-Create new users and add them in the db
+Create new users and add them in the db (done)
-Create new schedules and add them in the db
-Search the users using id
+Create new schedules and add them in the db (done) Search the users using id
-Search the schedules for a particular user
+Search the schedules for a particular user check if the user exists in user table